 The sites on the schedule are ordered by Planning Administrative Area (City Centre, East, North West and South).
 These are shown below.
 Within each area the sites are ordered by reference number.

 © Crown Copyright and database rights 2018 Ordnance Survey 100021326

-The sites can be viewed on the City Council's interactive web mapping system: https://maps.birmingham.gov.uk/webapps/shlaa/
+The sites can be viewed on the City Council's interactive web mapping system: Birmingham SHLAA GIS Maps